newnightcoder/DanielJulien_4_05062021/README.md

-# La Chouette - SEO Project
+# La Chouette - Website optimization Project

 The goal of this project is to improve: